martin0004/landmark_classification/README.md

 A validation dataset was created by taking 25 % of the train dataset.
 This created a final train-valid-test data split of 60-20-20%.

-### Data Loader
+### Data Loaders

-The data loader reads an image from disk, performs pre-processing on the picture and returns a tensor which can be manipulated by the neural network.
+Data loaders read an image from disk, perform pre-processing on the picture and return a tensor which can be manipulated by the neural network.

 The **train dataloader** performs the following data pre-processing (which includes data augmentation).